 - New Product Launch – Using text analysis to get valuable feedback on what features to improve or drop in the next release.

-- Product Usage – Analyzing warranty data can give key insights on what features to invest more in to increase usage, reduce service costs etc.
+- Product Usage – Analysing warranty data can give key insights on what features to invest more in to increase usage, reduce service costs etc.

-- Campaign Effectiveness: Analyze the top drivers of satisfaction for your campaigns alongside Operational data like Campaign Spend, Reach etc to ascertain ROI.
+- Campaign Effectiveness: Analyse the top drivers of satisfaction for your campaigns alongside Operational data like Campaign Spend, Reach etc to ascertain ROI.

 - Brand Tracking: Understanding top themes that come to mind for the Brand & competitors.

-In text analytics, one of the most common techniques of providing structure to this data is a process known as topic modeling (sometimes referred to as categorization or taxonomy structures.)
+In text analytics, one of the most common techniques of providing structure to this data is a process known as topic modelling (sometimes referred to as categorisation or taxonomy structures.)

-Here we’ll explore what it is, how it works, and how to use it when analyzing text responses in multiple languages.
+Here we’ll explore what it is, how it works, and how to use it when analysing text responses in multiple languages.